aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-pps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to PPS?</h2>

+XLTM is an Excel Open XML Macro-Enabled Template file format which is used to store Excel documents with macros.
+It is a combination of XLSX and XLTM file formats.
+On the other hand, PPS is a Microsoft PowerPoint presentation file format which is used to store presentations.
+It is a combination of PPT and PPS file formats.
+Therefore, it is necessary to convert XLTM to PPS in order to use the macros in the presentation.

+<h2>How Aspose.Total helps for XLTM to PPS Conversion?</h2>
-For a Python developer, who is trying to add a XLTM to PPS conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and PPS files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and PPS files.
+It helps to automate the conversion process of XLTM to PPS.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTM file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with Excel documents.
+It supports a variety of features such as creating, editing, converting, and printing Excel documents.
+It also supports various file formats such as XLS, XLSX, XLTM, and PDF.

+The Aspose.Slides for Python via .NET API provides a wide range of features to work with PowerPoint presentations.
+It supports a variety of features such as creating, editing, converting, and printing PowerPoint presentations.
+It also supports various file formats such as PPT, PPTX, PPS, and PDF.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLTM to PPS.
+It provides a simple and efficient way to convert XLTM to PPS without any manual intervention.
+It also provides a wide range of features to work with Excel and PowerPoint documents.

 {{% /blocks/products/pf/feature-page-summary %}}